goonode/mogo/README.md

 # This is a fork
-Actually this fork is in active development phase and it could not be usable yet.
+This fork aims to be a re-thinking of the already developed concepts, nearest to the backend mgo driver, but without giving up the simplicity of use.
+It is in active development phase and it could not be usable yet.

 If you are searching for the original library follow [this link](https://github.com/go-bongo/bongo).

 # What's Bongo?